xR4YM0ND/Aged/Known_Bugs.md

 ### TieredZ
 - Items (Swords/Axes/..) that are placed in item frames on generation (BetterDungeons / BetterDesertTemples / ..) are vanilla , they dont have tiers - Done
 - same for armor in armor stands on generation - Done
+- Extra slot in Anvil (Addition Slot -> items for rarity that get used once when place in (1 item always makes rare on upgrade, other always epic, etc..))

 ### SpoiledZ
 - \(Cooking folder) - Bowl use on Blocks - Stuffed Pumpkin Block from Farmer's Delight not spoiled